golopot/eslint-plugin-import/docs/rules/default-import-match-filename.md

 import notFoo from '../foo/index.js';
 import foo from '../foo/index.js';
 import notMerge from 'lodash/merge';
-const bar = require('./foo');
+import notPackageName from '..'; // When "../package.json" has name "package-name" import notDirectoryName from '..'; // When ".." is a directory named "directory-name" const bar = require('./foo');
 const bar = require('../foo');
 ```